-- (3) [Adapted from von Fintel & Gillies 2010: p.
-353] Billy is looking out the window at the pouring rain. a. #It must be raining. - (4) [Adapted from von Fintel & Gillies 2010: p.
+- (4) [Adapted from von Fintel & Gillies 2010: p.
 353] Billy sees someone enter the building holding a wet umbrella, but she cannot see outside herself. - a.
 It must be raining.

-von Fintel & Gillies (vF&G) argue that the reason that (3a) is infelicitous while (4a) is felicitous is that $must \ \phi$ has an indirectness requirement: $Must \ \phi$ is felicitous only if the evidence for φ is indirect.
-They have been followed in this view on indirectness by several researchers since (e.g., Ozturk & Papafragou 2015, Matthewson 2015, Lassiter 2016, Mandelkern 2016), though there has been disagreement over whether $must \ \phi$ is strong.
+von Fintel & Gillies (vF&G) argue that the reason that (3a) is infelicitous while (4a) is felicitous is that must φ has an indirectness requirement: Must φ is felicitous only if the evidence for φ is indirect.
+They have been followed in this view on indirectness by several researchers since (e.g. Ozturk & Papafragou 2014, Matthewson 2015, Lassiter 2016, Mandelkern 2016), though there has been disagreement over whether must φ is strong.

 vF&G say that epistemic necessity modals in all languages they have checked convey this indirectness signal, thus they would prefer to derive it as a quantity implicature (Grice 1989, Geurts 2010, Franke 2011, Frank & Goodman 2012).
-However, they argue that it is not clear how to do this since there is no stronger expression $O\phi$ that entails $must\ \phi$ and that requires the evidence for φ to be direct.
+However, they argue that it is not clear how to do this since there is no stronger expression $O\phi$ that entails must φ and that requires the evidence for φ to be direct.
 Thus they implement the indirectness requirement as a presupposition as follows: Direct is a special subset of Epi containing only propositions that are directly known. φ cannot be entailed by any single proposition in Direct.
 If this presupposition is met, then must quantifies universally over $\bigcap Direct$ and says that φ holds throughout.
 Officially:3

-(5) a. $$[[\max \phi]]^{c,w}$$ is defined only if $\forall \psi \in Direct : \psi \not\subseteq \lambda w. [\![\phi]\!]^{c,w}$ b.
-If defined, $[[\max \phi]]^{c,w} = 1 \Leftrightarrow \forall w' \in \bigcap Direct : [\![\phi]\!]^{w'} = 1$
+(5) a. $[[must \ \phi]]^{c,w}$ is defined only if $\forall \psi \in Direct : \psi \nsubseteq \lambda w. [\![\phi]\!]^{c,w}$ b.
+If defined, $[[must \ \phi]\!]^{c,w} = 1 \Leftrightarrow \forall w' \in \bigcap Direct : [\![\phi]\!]^{w'} = 1$

 Since Direct is a subset of Epi, every proposition in Direct is true in w, thus $\bigcap Direct$ contains w, and φ is predicted to hold in w.
-Thus, vF&G's semantics predict that $must \ \phi$ entails φ .
+Thus, vF&G's semantics predict that must φ entails φ .

-If $must \ \phi$ feels weaker than φ , they say, it's not because it is actually weaker, it's just because the evidence for φ is indirect, which gives rise to a non-confidence intuition.
-Thus they claim to explain the intuitions about (1)
+If must φ feels weaker than φ , they say, it's not because it is actually weaker, it's just because the evidence for φ is indirect, which gives rise to a non-confidence intuition.
+Thus they claim to explain the intuitions about (1) as indirectness or non-confidence intuitions while maintaining that must φ is strong.

-3 vF&G's presupposition includes a second conjunct requiring that no proposition in Direct contradicts the prejacent either, which is relevant to modals embedded under negation (e.g., There don't have to be two reds).
+3 vF&G's presupposition includes a second conjunct requiring that no proposition in Direct contradicts the prejacent either, which is relevant to modals embedded under negation (e.g. There don't have to be two reds).
 These concerns aren't relevant here, so I leave it out to simplify presentation.